Skip to main content

 Funding Agencies: National Institutes of Health (NIH)

 The emergence of new infectious diseases and the resurgence of diseases previously controlled by vaccination and treatment are creating unprecedented public health challenges, constituting a significant threat to both global health and national security.
 The movement of people and goods around the world has increased the opportunity for a local outbreak to become a world-wide pandemic before the causative agent(s) can even be identified.
 Recent disease outbreaks of Sudden Acute Respiratory Syndrome (SARS), multidrug-resistant tuberculosis, Ebola viral hemorrhagic fever, West Nile viral encephalitis, intentional anthrax, and H5N1 viral infections in humans have heightened concerns about global health security.1 Significant resources have been invested in biosecurity, biosurveillance and medical countermeasures to negate these threats.
 A variety of different methods are available for collection of biological specimens including blood, urine, sputum, nasopharyngeal (NP) washes, NP aspirates, NP swabs, etc. The use of NP swabs for specimen collection has been an important advance in testing for infectious diseases3, due to ease of use, low material costs and yield of specimens of good quality for detection of pathogens by nucleic acid amplification tests.
-Swabs can be stored either dry or in media or agar for transportation, however, optimal results samples require cold transport on wet ice and cold storage, refrigeration (2 to 8??a?s??A?C) or freezing (-80??a?s??A?C) if testing is delayed.
+Swabs can be stored either dry or in media or agar for transportation, however, optimal results samples require cold transport on wet ice and cold storage, refrigeration (2 to 8°C) or freezing (-80°C) if testing is delayed.
 Current transport mediums (Amies or Stuart media, etc.) are microbe specific (i.e. bacterial or virus), and also have temperature requirements that call for cold-chain transport, a temperature controlled supply chain that must be analyzed, measured, controlled, documented and validated.
 The most detrimental factors effecting biological sample integrity are likely to occur during transport.
 With the increased frequency of transport delays due to cost containment measures, consolidations, and services being shifted to centralized or reference laboratories, the ability to preserve sample integrity has become increasingly difficult.
 To preserve sample integrity throughout the entire collection, transport, and storage process there is a need for a collection material with a corresponding preservation matrix that would increase viral and bacterial viability without temperature control requirements.
 The collection material would also have a large surface area for maximum recovery capacity and complete controlled release of all biological within the system for maximum analyte recovery, while still retaining compatibility with downstream analyses.
 To meet this need, Luna Innovations Incorporated proposes to develop a biological specimen collection and transport system that utilizes the stabilizing characteristics of a silica-based encapsulation technology in combination with a unique 3-D nanofiber swab composed of degradable biopolymer to preserve specimen integrity (e.g. viability) while also enhancing analyte recovery.
-The Phase I program will focus on adapting Luna??A???a?sA???a?zA?s saccharide-modified silica matrices (SBIR Phase II, ??A???a?sA???a??Encapsulated Cell Microfluidic Sensor for Water Toxicant Detection??A???a?sA???A?
-Contract W81XWH-11-C-0023) for maximum viability of a variety of pathogens (bacteria and viruses) at temperatures above -20??a?s??A?C. Luna will team with Dr. Sam Hudson, College of Textiles at North Carolina State University (NC State) to develop the degradable nanofiber biopolymer, maximize analyte recovery and ensure ease of compatibility with down-stream processing.
+The Phase I program will focus on adapting Luna’s saccharide-modified silica matrices (SBIR Phase II, “Encapsulated Cell Microfluidic Sensor for Water Toxicant Detection” Contract W81XWH-11-C-0023) for maximum viability of a variety of pathogens (bacteria and viruses) at temperatures above -20°C. Luna will team with Dr. Sam Hudson, College of Textiles at North Carolina State University (NC State) to develop the degradable nanofiber biopolymer, maximize analyte recovery and ensure ease of compatibility with down-stream processing.
 The proposed system of biospecimen collection on a degradable nanofiber swab followed by encapsulation in a saccharide-modified silicate stabilizing matrix will provide significant improvements in storage stability and quantitative recovery of biological analytes (pathogens) as compared to current sample collection technologies, increasing detection capabilities and eliminating the need for cold-chain transport.

 Date: 08/01/12 - 7/31/13